apache/calcite/README.md

 for information on using optiq-csv and writing adapters.

-See the <a href="doc/HOWTO.md">HOWTO</a> for more information about using other adapters, and about using Optiq in general.
+See the <a href="doc/HOWTO.md">HOWTO</a> for more information about using other adapters, and about using Calcite in general.

 ## Status